rivertale/hand2/README.md

    <details>
    <summary>(What hand2 actually does)</summary>

-   1. Retrieves the last push time before `2024-03-24 23:59:59` for students and calculate their penalties.
+   1. Retrieves students' last pushed commit before `2024-03-24 23:59:59` and calculate their penalties.

    2. Finds the sheet `hw1` in the spreadsheet.